aedoardo1990/Master_Human_Nature/README.md

 #### ECommerce page

-We would like to develop an ecommerce page to provide the hard copies of our books directly to the customers.
+We would like to develop an ecommerce page to provide the hard copies of our books directly to our customers.

 #### Events page